impresso/impresso-language-identification-cookbook/README.md

 For distributed processing across multiple machines, simply run the same command on each machine - the cookbook automatically coordinates work distribution.

+## Language Identification from Canonical Pages

+When we compute the language identification from canonical pages, we use the same pipeline as described above, but we set the flag `USE_CANONICAL=1` in addition to the newspaper name.
+This flag tells the pipeline to use the canonical pages as input instead of the rebuilt OCR text.
+The canonical pages are stored in a separate S3 bucket and need to be synchronized locally first.
+The synchronization is done automatically by the cookbook when the flag `USE_CANONICAL=1` is set.
+The canonical pages are stored in the S3 bucket defined by the variable `S3_BUCKET_CANONICAL`.
+By default, this variable is set to `112-canonical-sandbox` in the configuration file `configs/config-langidentocrqa_canonical-lid-ensemble_multilingual_v2-0-1.mk`.
+You can override this variable in your own configuration file.
+Assuming that $(NEWSPAPER) contains the provider level prefix, and $(NP) is the newspaper name without provider prefix, The path arithmetic for canonical processing is as follows:

+- The canonical pages of a NEWSPAPER for each YEAR are stored in the S3 bucket $(S3_BUCKET_CANONICAL) under the path `$(NEWSPAPER)/pages/$(NP)-$(YEAR)/$(NP)-YEAR-MM-DD-EDITION-pages.jsonl.bz2`.
+  - The local stamps for the make build refer
+    $(BUILD_DIR)/$(NEWSPAPER)/pages/$(NP)-YEAR.stamp reflect the newest
+    $(NP)-YEAR-MM-DD-EDITION-pages.jsonl.bz2 timestamp metadata on S3.
+  - The processed canonical LID output files are stored per NEWSPAPER and YEAR packages in the bucket $(S3_BUCKET_CANONICAL_PROCESSED_DATA) under the path `$(NEWSPAPER)/langident/RUNID/systems/$(NP)-YEAR-lid.jsonl.bz2`.
+  - In order to compute